|Friends of Maple Grove Cemetery, Inc., a Not For Profit Organization|

 Or Sign-Up online using PayPal here.

-Check out a recap and photos from the December 4, 2015 HOLIDAY CELEBRATION!
-To see information on this and other 2015 past events, go to our 2015 Past Events Page.
-Click here to go to our 2015 Past Events page.
+Check out a recap and photos from the April 16, 2016 FRAMED ART JEWELRY WORKSHOP!
+To see information on this and other 2016 past events, go to our 2016 Past Events Page.
+Click here to go to our 2016 Past Events page.

-Click here to see a flier about this event.
+Click here to see a flier with more information about this event.

 Friends of Maple Grove Cemetery in the News!!